 The private residence of the Joseph Seltzer family was constructed with beauty and class.
 Mrs. Seltzer was sure to keep up with the times, updating the architectural style and decor of the building several times after its 1884 construction.
 Its large spacious rooms, cherry, and quarter sawn oak woodwork, four fireplaces, and stained and leaded glass windows have welcomed friends and neighbors to its warm and friendly confines for over a century.

 In 1932, when Charlie Dye purchased the home, the building’s beauty and warmth made it a perfect fit for his funeral home.
-Bob and Catherine have meticulously restored the funeral home to its original Victorian appearance, stripping painted woodwork, discovering a hidden Rookwood fireplace, and making every necessary effort to restore the building and additions to look like an exact architectural fit.
+Other ownership transitions and different “decorating techniques” throughout the years changed the true beauty of the buliding awayf from its Victorian charm and character.
+After purchasing the building in 1984, Bob and Catherine Turner meticulously restored the funeral home to its original Victorian appearance, stripping painted woodwork, discovering a hidden Rookwood fireplace, and making every necessary effort to restore the building and additions to look like an exact architectural fit.
 It took several years and a lot of hard work, but the results speak for themselves.

-Bob, Catherine, and Jake are proud to offer a funeral facility where there are no steps from the parking area into the funeral home, taking into consideration the needs of the disabled, the elderly, and the infirmed.
+After purchasing the business in 2018, Jake Penwell and his team strive daily to keep the building restored to its true beauty- a welcomed task.
+We are proud to offer a funeral facility where there are no steps from the parking area into the funeral home, taking into consideration the needs of the disabled, the elderly, and the infirmed.
 Likewise, all areas of the funeral home are accessible without the use of steps or elevators.
 Handicap parking is available at the main entrance.
-With the addition of all these new features, the Turner Funeral Home has become one of the largest and most modern facilities in North Central Ohio without losing the character and charm that only an old home can provide.
+The Penwell Turner Funeral Home is one of the largest facilities in North Central Ohio consisting of character and charm that only an old home can provide.

 Click a thumbnail to open gallery